Ha1fDead/dotnetcore_profiler/readme.md

 This is a coding exercise ran by [Contrast-Security](https://contrast-security-oss.github.io/join-the-team/challenges.html)

-The goal of the project was to build a very simple ASP.NET Core profiler using middleware that could determine body lengths and manipulate generated html.
+The goal of the project was to build a very simple ASP.NET Core profiler using middleware that could determine body lengths, request duration, and manipulate generated html.

 ## Building